 As part of its improvement process, PPS changed its investments policy to employ the best international risk management practices and tools, and incorporated the recommendations of Solvencia II and Basel II with a view to developing a better match of terms and currencies with the company's liabilities, especially in connection with obligations vis-à-vis PPS's insured customers.
-The profits earned during 2006 may be attributed primarily to (i) the sale of a significant share package of Banco de Crédito as part of the effort to improve PPS's currencies matching between assets and liabilities which generated gains of approximately US\$40 million, for PPS (a related party transaction eliminated in the consolidation process), (ii) the increase in the stock market value of shares in which PPS invested.
+The profits earned during 2006 may be attributed primarily to (i) the sale of a significant share package of Banco de Crédito as part of the effort to improve PPS's currencies matching between assets and liabilities which generated gains of approximately US\$40 million, for PPS (a related party transaction eliminated in the consolidation process), (ii) the interest rates growth in the last year, and (iii) the increase in the stock market value of shares in which PPS invested.
 Certain profitable transactions are not reflected in Credicorp's results, since, as related-party transactions, they are eliminated in the consolidation process.